Dosing with T3-only (or with low-dose NDT, or the combination of T4/T3)

 There are a small minority who even on high doses of NDT, have to add a little T3 to be optimal.

 If I want to add synthetic T3 (liothyronine) to my synthetic T4 (thyroxine), how does it work?
 What is optimal?

 As also explained in the graphic below, patients report it works best to dose the T3 three times a day because of its short half-life, such as first thing in the morning, about 4 hours later, and another 4 hours after that.
 Some might add a small amount at bedtime, but that’s individual–it helps some sleep better; others it keeps awake.

 We have noted that it doesn’t matter when the T4 (as simply a storage hormone) is taken as it does with T3 (as the active hormone).
 For convenience sake, the T4 can still be taken once a day in the morning, or at bedtime.

 When on the T4/T3 combination, just like with Natural Desiccated Thyroid, patients have noted that optimal equals a free T3 towards the top part of the range, and a free T4 right around mid-range.
 Why only around mid-range for free T4?
 Because over time, patients started to see an increase in RT3, the inactive hormone, if they went above mid-range or higher.

 If I want to be on T3-only by itself, how does it work?
+What is optimal?

 If a patient wants to start on T3-only by itself, they usually stop their T4 or NDT for ‘up to’ a week or less, then start the T3.
 The half-life of T4 is about one week, and that corresponds with the time one will start to feel the return of thyroid symptoms and/or less conversion to T3.
 That’s where they start introducing T3-only, or right before they start noticing hypo symptoms creeping back in.